Honda HR-V (third generation): Singapore

 The third-generation HR-V was launched in Singapore on 21 January 2022, with two trim levels: DX and HX.
 Two powertrain options are available: a 1.5-litre petrol for the DX and a 1.5-litre petrol hybrid (e:HEV) for the HX.

-The facelifted HR-V debuted in Singapore on 27 July 2024 with the same variants from the pre-facelift model.
+The facelifted HR-V was launched in Singapore on 27 July 2024, with the same variants from the pre-facelift model.

 Thailand

 The third-generation HR-V was launched in Thailand on 5 November 2021, with three trim levels: E, EL and RS; Honda Sensing was standard on all trim levels.
 Assembled locally, it was only available with the 1.5-litre petrol hybrid (e:HEV).

-The facelifted HR-V debuted in Thailand in November 2024 with the same variants from the pre-facelift model.
+The facelifted HR-V was launch in Thailand on 8 November 2024, with the same variants from the pre-facelift model.

 Vietnam

 The third-generation HR-V was launched in Vietnam on 15 June 2022 in L and RS Turbo trim levels, while the HR-V G trim was launched on 15 December 2022.
 It was offered with either a 1.5-litre petrol or a 1.5-litre turbocharged petrol engine, both paired with a CVT, with the former offered on the G trim, while the latter offered on the L and RS trim levels.
 Honda Sensing is standard across all trims.

 The facelifted HR-V was launched in Vietnam on 4 April 2025 with three variants: G, L and RS e:HEV.
 For the facelift model, the G and L variants powered by the 1.5-litre petrol, while the RS variant powered by the 1.5-litre petrol hybrid (e:HEV).